 If you want to see fireworks from outside the park, there's a new spot to consider.
 The Fifth —Anaheim's only rooftop bar and restaurant — is a neat and stylish setting.
 The Fifth is located on the fifth floor roof of the Grand Legacy at the Park.

 We checked it out recently (because you know, "research") and The Fifth has some pluses and minuses.
-Pluses include a kid-friendly environment (up until 10 p.m. when it becomes 21 and over) with a relaxed vibe and great views of the parks.
-You can also catch a distant view of the top of World of Color when it returns from refurbishment.
+Pluses include a kid-friendly environment (up until 10 p.m., when it becomes 21 and over) with a relaxed vibe and great views of the parks.
+You can also catch a distant view of the top of World of Color.
 The Fifth offers different themed entertainment each night.
-We enjoyed dancing to the live band that played on a Thursday.
+We enjoyed dancing to the live band.
 Leap danced like it was our honeymoon all over again.

 The negatives include limited parking.
 Expect to get diverted to the nearby Anaheim Garden Walk parking structure for a 10- to 15-minute walk back to The Fifth.
 Plan on paying $6 to $7 for parking.
 It's best to walk from your hotel or grab a Lyft or Uber.
 Be sure to tell your waiter you used Uber to get a discount on your bill.
 You can make reservations only up until 7:30 p.m., which can add up to a hefty bill of eating and cocktails while waiting for that 9:30 p.m. fireworks show.
 They are closed Mondays and have a cover charge Fridays and Saturdays.
 Don't froget to bring a sweatshirt!

 The biggest issue of all is that if the fireworks get canceled (as they quite often do for wind and weather), you are out all that money and time.
 Obviously, the disappointment is the same whether you waited three hours in the park for that perfect view or were planning to view outside the park.
+(At least if you are in the park you may get an alternate show.)
 Can you justify dropping around $100 on food and drink at a location because you wanted to watch the fireworks, and then they do not happen?
 If you plan to eat out and think fireworks would simply be a bonus, you may justify the gamble.

 Guess what?
 The night we visited The Fifth, there was no fireworks show because it was too windy!
-The Fifth did stop the band and were ready to cue the fireworks music, but the fireworks never came.
 We took the news in stride (because — drinks), and we used the experience as a warning to our readers.
 We recommend The Fifth, as long as your expectation of the fireworks is just a bonus.
 Don't go there only for the fireworks.